Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/v2-migration.md

 All renamed colours should have their function calls updated to the new names.

 # Spacing
-The Standards Toolkit supplies pre-determined spacing values to maintain consistency across all our applications and to ensure the designs from the Sketch library correlate with our code output.
+The Royal Navy Design System supplies pre-determined spacing values to maintain consistency across all our applications and to ensure the designs from the Sketch library correlate with our code output.

 In `v2`, the Spacing scale has been updated as follows: